freenet-actions/setup-aws-cli/README.md

 This action sets up AWS CLI tool.
 It downloads AWS CLI binaries from https://s3.amazonaws.com/aws-cli, unpacks the downloaded file, runs the install program and adds path to PATH

+Currently the action can only be used on linux plattform.

 # Usage
 ## Set up default AWS CLI version (3.7.0)